 UPDATE: February 2017

-Behind the skinny slide-out cabinet in the nav station there was quite a bit of dead space so we did what we’ve always done and turned it into storage (video here).
+Behind the skinny slide-out cabinet in the nav station there was quite a bit of dead space so we did what we’ve always done and turned it into storage (video below).
 Rich cut a new door under the nav station to access it and it holds his computer and other electronics.
 We also changed the access to the area under the new breaker panel.
 There used to be a weird diamond-shaped hole as access to that area and it was hard to shove anything in there.
 Rich cut in a proper door and now we have another space for storing even more stuff.
-Cabinet/locker photos can be seen here.